Welcome from the Honors Institute Director

 Honors Fellowship students participate in a one-month study-abroad program between the junior and senior years.
 Participating students are awarded a $3,500 stipend to help defray expenses for this program.

 At the end of the sophomore year, Honors Institute students are invited to take part in two-day academic retreat in Charleston, South Carolina.

 The graduation requirement for Honors Institute students is 120 credits.
 These credits include required Honors Institute courses (48 credits), additional required College Core Curriculum courses (20 credits), and courses from the student’s major.
-Honors Institute students may also complete a minor if they wish to do so.
+In actuality, Honors students are required to take less core curriculum courses than their peers and so often choose to double major, minor, or take leadership roles in sports and other on-campus activities.
 AP credits are applicable to the College’s graduation requirement and can help to fulfill some of the College’s core curriculum for Honors Institute students.

 Required Honors Institute Curriculum Courses (48 credits)